Gestational diabetes induction birth stories

 Pushing the head out was difficult and it felt like I was going to pass out because I kept going dizzy.
 It stung a bit but then all of a sudden it was a warm gushing feeling and they plopped this little bluey grey mini Gavin on my chest!
 Mackinley was so gorgeous, his eyes were open & all I kept thinking was it’s a mini Gavin with my big blue eyes.

-Mackinley was born at 8.39am, weighing 7lb exactly.
+Mackinley was born at 8.39am, 27th June 2008 weighing 7lb exactly.
 So much for having a huge baby due to gestational diabetes.
 He even needed tiny sized baby clothes!

 My waters didn’t break, they came when Mackinley was delivered.
-My labour was recorded as 15 mins long, it was longer but they had other emergencies they were dealing with and I presume that’s why my paperwork didn’t match my actual birth.
+My labour was recorded as 15 mins long; it was longer but they had other emergencies they were dealing with and I presume that’s why my paperwork didn’t match my actual birth.

 I was only pushing for 20 mins which apparently is great for a 1st time mum, usually at least an hour.
 I had a small 2nd degree tear but nothing too awful and I was allowed gas & air while they stitched me up so it was OK.

-Gavin was fantastic & I couldn’t of done it without him or with anyone else, he knew exactly what to say and do.
+Gavin was fantastic & I couldn’t have done it without him or with anyone else, he knew exactly what to say and do.
 He kept me focused.
 How he managed to watch me go through pain like that for hours on end I don’t know and bless his heart, he stayed as calm as he could and made sure the midwives done what I wanted.

 Back then they didn’t have the same protocol for checking babies blood sugar levels after birth at my hospital at that time.
 He was fit and healthy.
 We spent one night in hospital and was allowed to go home the next day.
-So a Thursday induction and allowed home Saturday afternoon.
+So, a Thursday induction and allowed home Saturday afternoon.

 They did not monitor or mention my gestational diabetes throughout my induction or birth.
 They did not check my levels whilst in their care at all and I was not advised to be tested for type 2 diabetes at any point.